 How to choose a tent

-Buying a tent is a big investment.
-Generally, it’s the single most expensive piece of outdoor kit.
-With good reason.
-There are practical aspects: it provides you with shelter and a safe place to rest and recuperate before continuing your adventure.
-Then there are the feel-good factors: you can spend more quality time in nature, wake up to five-star views and be the master of your own space.
-So you want to choose the right tent for your needs from the get go.
-Ask yourself these questions before you make any decisions.
+Generally, a tent is the single most expensive piece of your outdoor kit, which makes complete sense.
+First and foremost, a tent provides you with shelter and a safe place to rest and recuperate before continuing an adventure.
+Tents also have a “feel-good factor,” since they allow you to spend more quality time in nature.
+In a tent, you wake up to five-star views and are the master of your own space.

 When will you use it?

-Our tents are divided into three ranges, or families as we call them.
-Our Abisko range comprises lighter tents, with streamlined details and mosquito-safe vents.
-Keb tents are a little stronger, more resistant to water and come with larger tent pegs.
-Our most technical tent is the Polar Endurance 3.
-This is designed for winter camping (although it can be used year-round).
-It comes with snow skirts and lockable snow vents.
-It’s also our strongest and most durable tent.
+Within the two tent categories, Fjällräven has three tent ranges, or “families”.
+The Abisko family comprises lighter-weight tents with streamlined details and mosquito-safe vents.
+Keb family tents are a little stronger, more water resistant, and come with larger tent pegs.
+Our most technical tent is the Polar Endurance 3, which is designed for winter camping.
+It is Fjällräven’s strongest and most durable tent.
+Though you can use it year-round, it comes with snow skirts and lockable snow vents.

 Where will you use it?

-Dome tents are sturdy and free-standing, so they don’t need guy-lines and pegs to stay upright.
-But, of course, if it’s windy you’ll want to attach the tent.
-But this does give you options about where you camp; you can camp on rocky terrain, for example.
-And they are less sensitive to changes in wind direction, ideal if you’re camping in exposed areas.
-There’s also a little more headroom, giving dome tents a more spacious feel.
-However, the vestibule – the area at the front, outside of the inner tent, but covered by the outer tent – is smaller than in tunnel tents and because dome tents require more poles they’re generally a little heavier than tunnel tents, so less appealing for long treks.
+Dome tents are sturdy and free-standing, so they do not need guy lines and pegs to stay upright.
+If it is windy however, you will want to attach the tent to the ground.
+The dome tent’s shape gives you some freedom regarding where you can camp.
+On rocky terrain for example.
+They are also less sensitive to changes in wind direction, which is ideal if you are camping in exposed areas.
+They also have a little more headroom, which makes them feel more spacious.
+The vestibule of a dome tent however, is smaller than in other kinds of tents, because dome tents require more poles.
+Dome tents are generally heavier than other kinds of tents and therefore less appealing for longer treks.

-Tunnel Tents on the other hand needs guy-lines and pegs to stay upright and in place, but they offer better weight to space ratios – largely because they have fewer poles – so ideal if you’re trekking as a group.
-And fewer poles doesn’t just help make them lighter.
-It ensures they’re easier to assemble too.
-While there is less head room in a tunnel tent compared to a dome tent, the vestibule is larger, which is ideal if you’ve got lots of gear.
-Some of our larger tents even come with two vestibules, one at the back and the other at the front.
-However, tunnel tents are more susceptible to changes in wind direction, so stormy nights can be ‘exciting’.
+Tunnel tents on the other hand need guy lines and pegs to stay upright and in place.
+They do offer however, better weight to space ratios, largely because they have fewer Poles.
+Tunnel tents are ideal if you are trekking as a group.
+Fewer poles don’t just help make them lighter, but ensures they are easier to assemble.
+While tunnel tents offer less head room, their vestibules are larger to accommodate more gear.
+Some Fjällräven tunnel tents come with two vestibules at the back and front.
+It is important to note that tunnel tents are more susceptible to changes in wind direction, so stormy nights can be “exciting”.

-A tarp offers another layer of protection.
-You can tie it to trees above your tent to provide extra rain protection.
-When used together with a mesh inner tent you’ll fall asleep knowing you won’t get wet, too hot or bitten by bugs.
+A tarp offers another layer of protection from the elements, like rain.
+You just tie it to trees above your tent.
+When used together with a mesh inner tent, you will sleep knowing you will not be hot, wet, or bothered by insects.

 At 1650g this is a relatively light tent.
 But the strong ripstop fabric means it’s pretty rugged, making it ideal for solo travellers.

-This tent has been designed specifically with winter camping in mind.
-It’s really strong with hardwearing materials and comes with handy details like snow skirts and snow vents.
+Designed specifically with winter camping in mind, this tent is very strong and made with hardwearing materials.
+It also comes with thoughtful details like snow skirts and snow vents.

-A four-season tent that’s not too heavy or too small.
-It’s easy to assemble, stable, and reliable.
-We love the handy details like a clothes line in the vestibule, two entrances, auto-lock zips, mosquito netting and reflectors (so no getting lost in the dark).
+This four-season tent is not too heavy, or too small.
+It is easy to assemble, stable and reliable.
+Our readers appreciate its details.
+Like a clothesline in the vestibule, two entrances, auto-lock zips, mosquito netting, and reflectors.